muon-data/muon/README.md

 # same as numbers: 0 1 1 2 3 5 8 13 21 34
 ```

-To append to a **list of dictionaries**, since the lines are not consecutive,
+To append to a **list of dictionaries**, since the definitions are not
-the key must not be blank.
+consecutive, the key must not be blank.
 ```
 :::
 person: [dict]